Dracaena cinnabari: Threats

 Although most of its ecological habitats are still intact, there is an increasing population with industrial and tourism development.
 This is putting more pressure on the vegetation through the process of logging, overgrazing, woodcutting and infrastructure of development plans.
 Though the tree is widespread, it has become fragmented with the development that has occurred in its habitats.
 Many of its populations are suffering poor regeneration.
 Human activities have greatly reduced the population through overgrazing, and feeding the flowers and fruits to the livestock of the island.
 One of the greatest threats is the gradual drying out of the Socotra Archipelago, which has been an ongoing process for the last few hundred years.
 This has resulted in non-flourishing trees, and the duration of the mist and cloud around the area seems to also be decreasing.
 Increasingly arid environments are predicted to cause a 45 percent reduction in the available habitat for D. cinnabari by 2080.
+Another threat comes from goat grazing in the area, which prevents regeneration and prevents seedlings developing in locations other than rocky outcrops.

-Additional threats include harvesting of its resin and use of the leaves to make rope.
+Additional threats include harvesting of its resin and use of its leaves as fodder during the dry season.
 Presently some trees have been used to make beehives.
 This was generally prohibited; this displays how the species may be threatened by a breakdown in the traditional practices of the island.

 The best preserved and largest stand of D. cinnabari is on the limestone plateau named Rokeb di Firmihin.
 This approximately 540 ha forest has numerous rare and endemic species.
 Research shows that in coming decades the number of trees in this forest will decrease due to the lack of natural regeneration.